-I am an astronomer, writer, and podcaster focused on using new media to engage people in science and technology.
-My most well known project may be Astronomy Cast, a podcast I co-host with Fraser Cain (Producer of Universe Today).
+I am perhaps most well known as co-host of the long-running Astronomy Cast podcast, which a I co-host with Fraser Cain (Producer of Universe Today).
 Each week, Fraser and I work to take our listeners on a facts-based journey through the cosmos that explores not only what we know about the universe, but how we know it.
-We are know entering our seventh year of production, and thanks to the constant new discoveries coming out of the Space Science communities, we have no plans stop recording any time soon.
+We are now entering our seventeenth year of production, and thanks to the constant new discoveries coming out of the space science communities, we have no plans to stop recording any time soon.

 I am often asked about my belief system.
 I have created a page to answer that question here.